yi904835116/lab2-inheritance/README.md

 ## Prototypical inheritance

 In the last 20 minutes of lab, we will be covering prototypical inheritance.
+If we run out of time, please read [this short MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) on inheritance and the prototypal chain.